Hulu: Content partners

-New releases from 20th Century Studios will not immediately be available on either Disney+ or Hulu, as it has an existing output deal with HBO until 2022.

 Hulu in May 2018 announced its first-ever license deal with DreamWorks Animation, becoming the exclusive streaming home for future DWA movies feature films, as well as library films.
 DWA had streamed exclusively through Netflix since 2013.
 Films will be available on the service in 2019, while original series will be available later in 2020.

 In October 2018, PocketWatch launched 90 22-minute episodes of repackaged content from their YouTube creator partners on Hulu and Amazon Prime Video and partnered with Paramount Pictures to license them to international distributors.

-On December 4, 2018, Hulu confirmed an exclusive multi-year first-look SVOD deal with Funimation.
+On December 4, 2018, Hulu confirmed an exclusive multi-year first-look SVOD deal with Funimation, and the deal was later folded into Disney-Sony deal on April 21, 2021.

-In June 2019, Hulu and FX signed an output deal with Lionsgate, where Hulu and FX would respectably gain the streaming and TV rights to films released under the Lionsgate label in 2020 and 2021.
+In June 2019, Hulu and FX signed an output deal with Lionsgate, where Hulu and FX would respectably gain the streaming and television rights to films released under the Lionsgate label in 2020 and 2021.

-In August 2019, Hulu agreed to control the streaming rights to upcoming films released by Bleecker Street.
+In August 2019, Hulu agreed to control the streaming rights films released by Bleecker Street.

 On March 2, 2020, Hulu launched a dedicated "hub" for content from FX branded as "FX on Hulu", with the service becoming the exclusive streaming outlet for current and past series from the network.
 Beginning with Breeders, new episodes of FX original series also become available on Hulu immediately after their television airing, and selected series will also premiere exclusively on the service.

 On January 14, 2021, it was announced that following an exclusive 3-week IMAX engagement, Searchlight's Nomadland would be released on Hulu alongside a regular limited theatrical and drive-in run in the United States on February 19.

 On April 21, 2021, Disney reached a deal for television and streaming rights to Sony Pictures films from 2022 through 2026, which includes library rights for some of its franchises like Spider-Man, Jumanji and Hotel Transylvania franchises, etc., and licensing anime under Funimation and Crunchyroll brands and anime released by Aniplex of America, and post-pay-one window rights to new releases (after their exclusivity period with Netflix expires).
 This deal covers Disney+, Hulu, and Disney's television channels.
 On May 17, 2021, it started Onyx Collective which is a content brand for creators.

-On August 31, 2021, Disney announced that it would fold the U.S. version of Hotstar—a niche streaming service targeting Indian Americans—in late-2022, with its original entertainment content migrating to Hulu.
-Since August 2021, Star India Networks programming has been available to Hulu subscribers.
+On August 31, 2021, Disney announced that it would fold the American version of Hotstar—a niche streaming service targeting Indian Americans—In late 2022, with its original entertainment content migrating to Hulu.

+In October 2025, Hulu acquired the rights to the Spanish thriller Innate, originally developed by Netflix Spain.